wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-geospatial.md

 Spatial data describes the position and shape of objects in space.
 In most applications, these correspond to objects on the earth, i.e. geospatial data.
 Spatial data can be used to represent the location of a person, a place of interest, or the boundary of a city, or a lake.
 Common use cases often involve proximity queries, for e.g., "find all coffee shops near my current location".

 ### GeoJSON
-DocumentDB supports indexing and querying of geospatial data that's represented using the [GeoJSON specification](http://geojson.org/geojson-spec.html).
+DocumentDB supports indexing and querying of geospatial <!-- deleted by customization point --> data that's represented using the [GeoJSON specification](http://geojson.org/geojson-spec.html).
 GeoJSON data structures are always valid JSON objects, so they can be stored and queried using DocumentDB without any specialized tools or libraries.
 The DocumentDB SDKs provide helper classes and methods that make it easy to work with spatial data.

 ### Points, Linestrings and Polygons
 A **Point** denotes a single position in space.
 In geospatial data, a point represents the exact location, which could be a street address of a grocery store, a kiosk, an automobile or a city.
 A point is represented in GeoJSON (and DocumentDB) using its coordinate pair or longitude and latitude.
 Here's an example JSON for a point.